Authored by the expert who managed and guided the team behind the Argentina Property Pack

 How much have property prices increased in Buenos Aires over the past 12 months?

-Property prices in Buenos Aires increased by approximately 5% to 6% in USD terms over the past 12 months, marking a continuation of the recovery that began after the market bottomed out in 2023.
+Property prices in Buenos Aires increased by about 2% to 4% in USD terms over the past 12 months, which means the market is recovering but not overheating.

 Which neighborhoods have the fastest rising property prices in Buenos Aires as of 2026?